Course Outline

 Details of early feedback on progress

-Early feedback is provided in week 3 when the quizzes commence.
+Early feedback is provided in week 3 during a practice quiz as part of the scaffolding for the final quiz.

 Assessment tasks